 Guide to Release or Withdrawal of an IRS Tax Lien

 A federal tax lien is a legal claim the IRS has against your property.
-The tax lien exists when the IRS assesses your tax liability, the IRS sends a bill for payment, the taxpayer doesn’t pay the debt on time (or make an alternative resolution), and the IRS files a Notice of Federal Tax Lien.
+The tax lien exists when the IRS assesses your tax liability, the IRS sends a bill for payment, the taxpayer doesn’t pay the liability on time (or make an alternative resolution), and the IRS files a Notice of Federal Tax Lien.

-A Notice of Federal Tax Lien (NFTL) is a public notice that alerts other creditors of your tax debt.
+A Notice of Federal Tax Lien (NFTL) is a public notice that alerts other creditors of your taxes owed.
 The IRS generally files an NFTL when you have an unpaid balance over $10,000 and have failed to respond to the notice to pay.
-The IRS usually won’t file a tax lien if the debt is under $25,000 and you enter into a direct debit installment agreement.
+The IRS usually won’t file a tax lien if the liability is under $25,000 and you enter into a direct debit installment agreement.
 If the balance is over $25,000 and you are in an installment agreement, the IRS will likely file a lien.
 The NFTL may make it difficult to sell your home and limit your access to credit.
 Also, failure to address the unpaid tax balance with a type of resolution, the next step of the IRS will likely be a tax levy.